 Networking Interview Questions

-Top Networking Interview Questions
+Top 50 Networking Interview Questions and Answers

 Q. 1: Differentiate between a router, a hub, and a switch.

 Router: A router is a networking device that routes communication between computers on a network using headers and forwarding tables.
-It is employed to link various networks together, like a home network and the internet.
+It is employed to link various networks together, like a home network and the Internet.

 Hub: A hub is a networking tool that joins many systems and gadgets on one network.
 In a house or workplace, it is utilized to link numerous gadgets.